YINI-lang/YINI-spec/YINI-Specification.md

 This line is **not case-sensitive** (`/end`, `/End`, etc. are also valid).
 Only **whitespace or comments** may appear after the terminator.

-It is recommended that there are no leading spaces or tabs, on the same line as the terminator.
-If there are comments after the marker, these SHOULD be ignored.
+The terminator MAY be preceded by spaces or tabs, but the canonical form has no leading whitespace.

 After the document terminator, only whitespace and comments are permitted.
 Any other content appearing after the terminator MUST result in an error.

 ### 3.6.
 Ignore / Disable Line
-A line that begins with a **double dash** (`--`) is treated as a **disabled line** and will be completely ignored by the YINI parser.
-Everything after `--` until the end of the line (`<NL>`) is disregarded — including any comments or syntactically valid members.
+A disabled line is a line whose first non-whitespace characters are `--`.
+The entire line, including any otherwise valid YINI syntax, MUST be ignored by the parser.

+Disabled lines are non-meaningful content.
+They do not contribute to empty-document detection.

-This mechanism is similar to a comment, but serves a **distinct purpose**: disabling or temporarily excluding valid configuration lines without deleting them.
+Non-normative note: Disabled lines are intended for temporarily excluding configuration lines without deleting them.
+Syntax highlighters MAY style disabled lines differently from comments.

-Disabled lines are ignored by the parser and do not count as meaningful document content when determining whether a document is effectively empty.

 **Example 1:**
 ```yini